Cancel or switch your phone contract

 What you should know

 Before we begin, quick heads up — if you have a problem with your phone or plan (as in, your phone is broken or the provider has misled you), check out our info on dealing with problems.
-See our page on problems with your phone or plan.

 When you walk out with your shiny new phone, remember, 15 days.
-Canadian laws give you a 15-day trial period from the start of the contract during which you can return your phone with no cancelation fee.
+Canadian laws give you a 15-day trial period from the start of the contract during which you can return your phone with no cancellation fee.

 After the trial period, you can cancel your phone contract at any time.
 You don’t have to give the phone company advance notice.
 But you’ll probably have to pay an early cancellation fee.
+For more, see below, under take action.

 When they offered you a free or discounted phone, your provider gave you what’s called a device subsidy.
 This means you pay off the phone, bit by bit, in equal installments through your monthly bill.
 If you cancel early, you have to pay off any remaining device subsidy.

 The device subsidy is the retail price of the phone minus the amount you paid for it when you signed the contract.
-The early cancellation fee goes down gets each month.
+The early cancellation fee goes down each month.
 Eventually it hits $0 at the end of the contract.

-So, for example, say the phone costs $1,200 and you got it for $0.
+So for example, say the phone costs $1,200 and you got it for $0.
 That means an early cancellation fee of $1,200, less $50 for each month you keep the service.

 Your provider can change the contract, but only if the change is an upgrade or if you agree to it.